djzevenbergen/HairSalon/README.md

 * ensure that mysql is installed on your computer
 * if you have mysql workbench, use administration>Data import/restore>import from self-contained file>HairSalon.Solution/david_zevenbergen.sql>start import
 * create a file named "appsettings.json" in the HairSalon folder
-* populate appsettings.json with the following text:
+* populate appsettings.json with the following text (making sure you use your port number, uid, and password):

         {
           "ConnectionStrings": {